fgrunewald/fast_forward/README.md

 A simple and fast tool for forward mapping trajectories and computing interactions.
-Atomistic trajectories can be forward mapped from mapping files that correspond to backwards mapping style fromat.
+Atomistic trajectories can be forward mapped from mapping files that correspond to backwards mapping [style format](http://cgmartini.nl/index.php/2021-martini-online-workshop/tutorials/566-4-backward).
 Interactions are computed from itp files automatically creating the time-series and distribution.
 Note that we use the numba library for paralell acceleration.